ariasdiniz/advanced_math_lib/README.md

 * **Max**: Return the largest value in the array.
 Returns `NAN` on error.
 * **Range**: Calculate the range of a dataset (max - min).
 Returns `NAN` on error.
 * **Normalize**: Normalize a dataset to a specified range, using min-max normalization.
 Does not normalize if Range is zero or Range or Min are `NAN`.
-* **Z-Score**: Calculates de Z-Score (Standard Score) for every element of a dataset.
+* **Z-Score**: Calculates the Z-Score (Standard Score) for every element of a dataset.
 Returns a new array with the zscore of each element, or NULL on error.

 ### Discrete Fourier Transform (DFT)